Scientific Rationale

 Vaginal Dysbiosis

-Transmitted anaerobes disrupt the Lactobacillus-dominant vaginal microbiome (BV)
+Transmitted anaerobes disrupt the Lactobacillus-dominant vaginal microbiome (BV), increasing susceptibility to STIs

 4